NastasiaSaby/callable-functions/exercises/hello-world/problem/problem.md

-To be brief, functional programming is about functions.
-With PHP, we can do functional programming for instance with callable functions and arrays.

-Let's go !

-Write a program that prints the text "Hello World" to the console with a callable function.
+*Write a program that prints the text "Hello World" to the console with a callable function.

 ----------------------------------------------------------------------
 ## HINTS